 Creates the mailbox according to pk_cmbx.
-However, exinf is ignored.
+However, exinf and domid are ignored.

-The attribute specification is equivalent to T-Kernel mailbox, but TA_NODISWAI attribute cannot be specified.
-Also, if TA_DELEXIT attribute is specified, it will be ignored.
+The attribute specification is equivalent to AMP T-Kernel mailbox, but TA_NODISWAI, TA_DOMID, TA_PUBLIC, TA_PROTECTED and TA_PRIVATE attributes cannot be specified.
+Also, if TA_DELEXIT is specified, it will be ignored.